 Her work has been performed by the Queensland Symphony Orchestra, Ruthless Jabiru, R. Andrew Lee, Ben Dawson, Laura Wolk-Lewanowicz, Lara James & her trio Triquetra.
 Many of these players also feature/collaborate on her recordings.

-These days Leah splits her time between creative practice and academia.
+These days Leah splits her time between music making and academia.
 She is currently employed by Kingston University as a senior lecturer in music, course leader for the BA Hons degree in Music Technology, and the Project Leader of the Visconti Studio.
-She is signed with Bigo & Twigetti.
+She is signed with London new music label Bigo & Twigetti.

 Photo by J.Slee